Roku TV Remote Not Working: Reasons & DIY Fixes

 4 | If Roku OS is not updated to the latest version, remote problems may occur |

-5 | Roku IR remote may not be working due to defects in the IR emitter |
+5 | The Roku IR remote may not be working due to defects in the IR emitter |

 6 | Due to liquid spillage or an accidental drop, the remote may be faulty |

-Check Batteries on Roku TV Remote
+Check Batteries on the Roku TV Remote

-Sometimes Roku TV remote may not function because of the dead batteries.
+Sometimes, the Roku TV remote may not function because of the dead batteries.
 A weak or dead battery can affect the performance of the remote or even stop working.
-A few Roku TV remote runs on an AA battery and some on an AAA battery.
+A few Roku TV remote runs on an AA battery, and some on an AAA battery.
 The first thing to do in this situation is to check whether the battery is inserted properly.
-If the remote is still unresponsive, try replacing the battery.
-At times, there can be a chemical leak in the battery.
-In that case, clean the slot with a microfiber cloth dipping it with 99% isopropyl alcohol before replacing the battery.

 Check for HDMI Interference

 HDMI interference is a commonly reported issue that can occur due to the nearby HDMI cables.
 This issue is prevalent in the Roku Streaming Stick as it would be connected directly to the TV’s HDMI port.
-Roku has provided all Roku TV consumers with a free HDMI extender to address this issue.
+Roku has provided all TV consumers with a free HDMI extender to address this issue.
 To claim yours, all you have to do is fill out a form on the Roku Website.

 Clear the Obstructions